tsmp-falcon-platform/ci-bundle-utils/README.md

   - write the result to the outdir or stdout if not provided
   - update the outdir/bundle.yaml with the new references

-  Prefer versioned directories (env: BUNDLEUTILS_MERGE_PREFER_VERSION):
-  - listing "-b snippets/bootstrap" will look for "snippets/bootstrap-2.492.1.3" if the current version is 2.492.1.3

-  Optional features:
-  - transform the merged bundle using the transformation configs (BUNDLEUTILS_TRANSFORM_CONFIGS and BUNDLEUTILS_TRANSFORM_SOURCE_DIR needed for this)
-  - perform a diff check against the source bundle and the transformed bundle (BUNDLEUTILS_MERGE_TRANSFORM_DIFFCHECK_SOURCE_DIR needed for this)

 Options:
+  -U, --url TEXT                  The URL to interact with
+                                  (BUNDLEUTILS_JENKINS_URL)
-  -S, --strict             Fail when referencing non-existent files - warn
+  -S, --strict / --no-strict      Fail when referencing non-existent files -
-                           otherwise.
+                                  warn otherwise (BUNDLEUTILS_STRICT)
-  -m, --config FILE        An optional custom merge config file if needed.
+  -m, --config FILE               An optional custom merge config file if
+                                  needed (BUNDLEUTILS_MERGE_CONFIG)
-  -b, --bundles DIRECTORY  The bundles to be rendered.
+  -b, --bundles DIRECTORY         The bundles to be rendered
+                                  (BUNDLEUTILS_MERGE_BUNDLES)
+  -p, --use-parent / --no-use-parent
-  -p, --use-parent         Optionally use the (legacy) parent key to work out
-                           which bundles to merge.
+                                  Optionally use the (legacy) parent key to work out which bundles to merge
+                                  (BUNDLEUTILS_MERGE_USE_PARENT)
-  -o, --outdir DIRECTORY   The target for the merged bundle.
+  -o, --outdir DIRECTORY          The target for the merged bundle
+                                  (BUNDLEUTILS_MERGE_OUTDIR)
   -a, --api-version TEXT          Optional apiVersion.
-Defaults to 2 -t, --transform          Optionally transform using the transformation
+Defaults to 2
-                           configs (BUNDLEUTILS_MERGE_TRANSFORM_PERFORM).
-  -d, --diffcheck          Optionally perform bundleutils diff against the
-                           original source bundle and expected bundle
-                           (BUNDLEUTILS_MERGE_TRANSFORM_DIFFCHECK).
+                                  (BUNDLEUTILS_MERGE_API_VERSION)
   --help                          Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils merge-yamls [OPTIONS]